 - [Author/Institution].
 [Title]: [Year].
 URL: [URL].

-This section can include contributors who do not meet all authorship criteria, activities, relationships, affiliations, sources of funding and support, sponsors and their role, etc.
+- An acknowledgements statement (contributors who do not meet all authorship criteria, activities, relationships, affiliations, sponsors and their role, etc.), if applicable

 Each figure should be saved as a separate file and uploaded individually.
 Figures should be numbered consecutively according to the order in which they have been cited in the text.
 If a figure has been published previously, submit written permission from the copyright holder to reproduce the figure and acknowledge the original producer in the figure legend.
 Do not use patient names, initials, hospital numbers, or other identification in the figures or legends.
 Clinical photographs should be masked or cropped to protect the identity of the patient.
 Written consent forms from patients must accompany all photographs in which there is any possibility of identifying the patient.
 If data from another source is presented in a figure, acknowledge the source.
 If a figure from another source is presented, permission to use that figure must be provided to IJPT and a statement included in the figure legend that such permission was obtained.
 Accepted file formats are .EPS, .GIF, .TIFF, .JPEG, and .PDF.
 Submissions should not exceed a total of 6 tables and/or figures.
 Photographic images: 300 dpi; Line art images: 800 to 1200 dpi.